Information on Cults and Support for Former Cult Members

 To learn more about the International Cultic Studies Association (ICSA), the psychological manipulation and abuse in cultic groups or to find help for you or a loved one, please visit the ICSA website.

-Opinions or points of view expressed are those of the author(s) and do not necessarily reflect the official position or policies of the NAFC.
-NAFC does not endorse any information contained within articles.
+NAFC supports the mission of ICSA; however, opinions or points of view expressed are those of the author(s) and do not necessarily reflect the official position or policies of the NAFC.

 The NAFC was the first to establish post graduate standards, guidelines, and professional responsibility to identify a competent workforce in the mental health, criminal justice, addictions and corrections professions in the very specialized areas of forensic counseling and criminal justice counseling and supervision.